 What about the cheaper alternatives?

-CoderPad and CodeInterview offer live-coding-only platforms at $50 to $300 per month for small teams, dramatically cheaper than CodeSignal Interview standalone.
-For teams that don't need standardised Coding Score validation and primarily run live coding rather than take-homes, these can save $5,000 to $20,000 per year.
-The trade-off is no normalised score, no Certify integration, and less feature depth.
-For mid-volume teams without strict cross-candidate-pool comparison needs, the alternatives can be cost-justified.
+CoderPad and CodeInterview offer live-coding-only platforms from $80 to $400 per month, billed by interview volume with unlimited users, no auto-graded library.
+For teams that primarily run synchronous live coding rather than auto-graded assessments, these can save several thousand dollars a year versus CodeSignal Grow.
+The trade-off is no normalised assessment scoring and less feature depth.
+For mid-volume teams without strict cross-candidate comparison needs, the alternatives can be cost-justified.

 Related reading